JennyGuo3/my-codef-site/content/Cover Letter.md

 (it's free!)
 - **Incorrect information​** -Don‘t slip up and include the wrong company‘ s name or any other errors!
 If this happens then you can wave bye-bye to that application.
 - Have a ​**professional email address**
-- **No Negativity** -​ never complain about previous employment or school experiences in your cover letter,
+- **No Negativity** -​ never complain about previous employment or school experiences in your cover letter.